ibmdb/node-ibm_db/APIDocumentation.md

  - INOUT - Bind the parameter using SQL_PARAM_INPUT_OUTPUT.
 It is also used for Stored Procedure call.
  - FILE  - It tells the Data is a filename that contains actual data to load.
 If you want to load an image to database, use this input type along with DataType as BLOB for binary file. f.e. `{ParamType: "FILE", DataType: "BLOB", Data: "mypic.jpg"}`
+ - ARRAY - It tells the Data is an Array of same type and size.
+It must be used for Array Insert i.e. to insert data for multiple rows using single execute.
+   If one parameter is of type ARRAY, all parameters passed to an API must be of type ARRAY and of equal size.
+Check [test/test-array-insert.js](https://github.com/ibmdb/node-ibm_db/blob/master/test/test-array-insert.js) for example.

 * **CType**: C Data type of the parameter to be bound.
 Default value is CHAR.
 * **SQLType**: Data type of the parameter on Server.
 It is actually the column Type of the parameter.
 Default value is CHAR